How We’ve Been Entertaining our Two Year Old While Stuck at Home

 (Actually, I tell a lie: there are quite a few toys he’s still interested in playing with – and every single one of those toys is currently at his grandparents’ house.
 Which has made lockdown challenging, really.)

-So: if we’re not crafting, baking, walking or playing with any of the 51,675 toys in the house, what ARE we doing to fill our days right now, I hear absolutely no one ask?
+So: if we’re not crafting, baking, walking or playing with any of the 51,675 toys in the house, what ARE we doing in the way of toddler activities, I hear absolutely no one ask?
 Well, here you go: how to entertain a toddler at home, when the toddler in question resists all attempts at entertainment…

 01. The Tuck-In Game